A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 I did not have perfect words.
 I did not have answers that could undo the pain.
 What I had was presence, urgency, and the instinct to bring help into the moment as quickly as possible.

-That moment became an interruption—one of those fragile points where life does not suddenly become easy but is given space to continue.
+That interruption became a moment—one of those fragile turning points where life does not suddenly become easy but is given space to continue.

 And that interruption became the beginning of something small and real: one more day.
 And then another.
 And then another.

-Healing was not immediate.
+Healing wasn’t immediate.
 It was not linear.
-But life slowly began to be faced again, piece by piece.
+It didn’t move from point A to point B. Still, he slowly began to face life again, piece by jagged piece.

-I share this not as resolution, but as witness: connection matters.
+I share this not as a resolution, but as a witness: connection makes a difference.
 Presence matters.
 Sometimes it is the thin thread that holds long enough for tomorrow to exist.

 _______________________________________________________________________________________